mdabrowski1990/uds/docs/source/pages/knowledge_base/service.rst

 reportDTCSnapshotIdentification (0x03)
 ``````````````````````````````````````
-This sub-function can be used by the client to request identification of all stored DTC snapshot records.
+This sub-function can be used by the client to request identification numbers of all stored DTC snapshot records.

 Request Format